warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-act.md

 The `x/act` module is a [Cosmos SDK](https://docs.cosmos.network/) module executing messages (called Actions) under certain conditions, or Rules, defined by users.

-This module implements the following concepts:
+This module implements the following concepts, which you can find in our Glossary:

 - [Approval Rule](/learn/glossary#approval-rule)
 - [Action](/learn/glossary#action)